-Polish-American soprano Alexandra Nowakowski is currently a resident artist at the Academy of Vocal Arts in Philadelphia where she studies with Benita Valente.
-She holds a bachelor’s degree from the University of Illinois at Urbana-Champaign where she studied with Cynthia Haymon.
-In the summer of 2015, Ms. Nowakowski joins the Wolf Trap Opera Company as a Studio Artist.
+Polish-American soprano Alexandra Nowakowski, praised for her “crystalline tone,” is currently a fourth year Resident Artist at the Academy of Vocal Arts in Philadelphia where she studies with Bill Schuman.
+She holds a bachelor’s degree in Vocal Performance from the University of Illinois at Urbana-Champaign where she studied with Cynthia Haymon.

 In the 2016/17 AVA season, Alexandra debuted Lucia (Lucia di Lammermoor) and Pamina (Die Zauberflöte), and covered Gilda (Rigoletto).
 In the 2015/16 season she was seen as Sophie (Werther), Zerlina (Don Giovanni), and covered Lauretta (Gianni Schicchi).
 Other roles include Musetta (La bohème) at AVA, Gretel (Hänsel und Gretel) with the Philadelphia Sinfonia, and covering Susanna (Le nozze di Figaro) with Wolf Trap Opera.

 Alexandra is a lover of the concert stage as well as the operatic.
 She sings Carmina Burana at the Kimmel Center in Verizon Hall in Philadelphia with the Philadelphia Youth Orchestra, and later sings Bach’s B Minor Mass with the Bach Society Houston at Zilkha Hall at the Hobby Center for the Performing Arts in Houston.
 She has also performed Bach’s BWV 199 and his Magnificat, and performs yearly in Russian art song concerts as well as the Jubilate Sacred Music Concert at the Academy of Vocal Arts.